coni2k/SS/Notes.md

 	return new HttpResponseMessage<JsonValue>(errors, HttpStatusCode.BadRequest);
 }

+. loading message can start and end in LoadContent() function but then how about ajax?

 . webapi.tester doesnt work at the moment (after the package updates) - check webapiclient!

 . probably console tester doesnt work - after horizontal to square id change

+. using content class + navigate function looks a good idea but then, if the content will be generated from cms - how the user's links will be using Navigate function.. ?!
+types: internal links + internal commands + external links

 . try to get rid of sudokunumbergroup